Cowboy-Spike-Spiegel/BUPT_CSS_2020task/README.md

 # BUPTtask_2020
-The files can be used for your task, but copying and submitting are forbidden.
+The files can be used for your task, but copying is forbidden.